Pax-Newman/lutils/combo/README.md

 -- We can use this to parse more complex things, like a decimal number! local integer = sc.atLeast(1, numeric) local float = sc.sequence(integer, sc.char ".", integer)

+-- Another powerful combinator is sc.optional
+-- This allows us to define a parser as optional, meaning that it will succeed even -- if nothing was parsed

+-- Parses an identifier, which must start with a letter, but can then contain any -- combination of letters and numbers local identifier = sc.sequence(alpha, sc.optional(sc.atLeast(1, sc.any(alpha, integer))))

 ```

 Other examples can be found in `test.lua`